-It’s funny because Saturday is supposedly my lazy day and I had no plans of cooling today!
-We were actually craving tuna burritos from our favorite Mexican joint, but while buying dragon fruit at the local market I spotted some live, wild caught lobsters.
+At the local market, I spotted some live, wild-caught Maine lobsters.
 They were big and priced right… next thing I know I’m home boiling them in a salted boil water.
 The cooking process for lobsters is so simple and the result is amazing!
 My husband and kids were pretty surprised to see me cooking up lobster but definitely enjoyed them for lunch.
-I often think of lobster as fine dining, or something that I should be cooking up only when having special dinner guests.
+I often think of lobster as fine dining or something that I should be cooking up only when having special dinner guests.
 After cooking them on a whim so quickly and with such little effort I can definitely foresee us having more lobster lunches in the near future!

-With lobster’s higher sodium and cholesterol levels it’s not something you should to consume every day.
-Lobster does however act as a good source of protein, vitamins and minerals.
+Hope you’d enjoy this easy boiled lobster recipe, served with delicious lemon garlic butter.
+With lobster’s higher sodium and cholesterol levels it’s not something you should consume every day.
+Lobster does, however, act as a good source of protein, vitamins, and minerals.
 It’s good to strike up a conversation with the people at your markets to learn where your seafood is sourced from, and any other additional information they’re willing to share.
 Keep in mind that one market may have better fish while another may have better shellfish.
-Being in a coastal city we sometimes have seafood vendors at our local farmers markets, but they’re oftentimes sold out within the first hour or two.
+Being in a coastal city we sometimes have seafood vendors at our local farmer’s markets, but they’re often times sold out within the first hour or two.
 Boiling lobster is a little quicker and the meat comes out of the shell more readily that when steamed.
-Hope you’d enjoy this boiled lobster recipe!

 - 1 lbs lobster about 1 1/2 - 1/14